-The Southeastern Conference Baseball Tournament returns for a 21st consecutive year to the Hoover Metropolitan Stadium in the south-Birmingham city of Hoover, Ala., May 22-27.
+The Southeastern Conference Baseball Tournament returns for a 22nd consecutive year to the Hoover Metropolitan Complex in the south-Birmingham city of Hoover, Ala., May 21-26.

-The 2018 SEC Baseball Tournament will continue to feature 12 teams and will begin on Tuesday, May 22.
+The 2019 SEC Baseball Tournament will continue to feature 12 teams and will remain set to begin on Tuesday, May 21.
 Seeds 5-12 will meet in a single elimination format on the opening day of the tournament, followed by traditional double-elimination play Wednesday-Friday.
 The tournament will return to single elimination play on Saturday.
 A total of 17 games will be played throughout the tournament.